23 January 2023

 Example: Identifying the unexplained gap

 What do we mean by pay equity?
-The primary objective of the pay equity analysis is to measure an organization’s unexplained pay gap and close it where appropriate.
+The primary objective of the pay equity analysis is to measure an organisation’s unexplained pay gap and close it where appropriate.

 In this example, women earn 20% less than men, but much of that is driven by differences in the attributes of women and men.
 An effective solution requires understanding whether the issue is about pay or something else.